Barlow Park

 Barlow Park is a multi-sports facility and stadium in Parramatta Park, Cairns, Queensland, Australia.

-The Park is home of the Northern Pride RLFC offices, Cairns District Rugby Union, Cairns and District Athletics Association, Australian Sports Commission Development, Oztag, and formerly Cairns FC and Cairns District Rugby League.
+The Park is home of the Northern Pride RLFC offices, Cairns District Rugby Union, Cairns and District Athletics Association, Australian Sports Commission Development, Oztag, and formerly Cairns FC and Far North Queensland Rugby League.

 Since 2008 it has been the home ground for the Northern Pride rugby league team who play in the State Competition Queensland Cup.

 Venue

 The ground comprises an IAAF international athletics facility, turf sports fields at the main Barlow and West Barlow parks, and a capacity of 15,000 people including a 1,700 seat grandstand with corporate and media facilities.

 History

 The Cairns Sports Centre (Barlow Park) was officially opened on Saturday the 5th of December 1987.
 It was named after James Aloysius Barlow, an alderman with Cairns City Council from 1955 to 1970.
 It has had various upgrades, notably a $1 million grandstand extension which was officially opened on 13 August 2003.
 In 2024 a $10.9 million project installed LED lighting which increased the lighting capacity from 500 lux to broadcast standard 1800 lux and also installed a large video screen for scoring and replays.
 Further upgrades are proposed to enable the venue to be used for preliminary football matches for the 2032 Olympic games.

 Prior to the development of the sporting complex, Barlow Park was a cricket ground, and in 1978 hosted a match between the West Indies and Cavaliers XI.